Additional Book Information

 by Thomas Mann, translated from the German by Walter D. Morris, introduction by Mark Lilla

 When the Great War broke out in August 1914, Thomas Mann, like so many people on both sides of the conflict, was exhilarated.
 Finally, the era of decadence that he had anatomized in Death in Venice had come to an end; finally, there was a cause worth fighting and even dying for, or, at least when it came to Mann himself, writing about.
-Mann dropped the short story he was working on in order to compose a full-throated paean to the German cause.
-Soon after, his elder brother and lifelong rival, the novelist Heinrich Mann, responded with a no less withering denunciation.
-Thomas took it as an almost unforgivable stab in the back.
+Mann immediately picked up his pen to compose a paean to the German cause.
+Soon after, his elder brother and lifelong rival, the novelist Heinrich Mann, responded with a no less determined denunciation.
+Thomas took it as an unforgivable stab in the back.

-The NYRB Classics edition includes these two additional essays by Mann: "Thoughts in Wartime (1914), translated by Mark Lilla and Cosima Mattner; and "On the German Republic" (1922) translated by Lawrence Rainey
+The NYRB Classics edition includes two additional essays by Mann: “Thoughts in Wartime” (1914), translated by Mark Lilla and Cosima Mattner; and “On the German Republic” (1922), translated by Lawrence Rainey.

 Nationalist, patriotic, conservative, and spiritually autobiographical . . . it is a strange, enormously, clever (also foolish) and (in an alarming sense) fascinating piece, of sustained, often anguished and sometimes contorted eloquence.

 Reflections helps us to understand the problem that has not gone away: the dilemma of the intellectual (the writer, the artist) in politics.

 —Walter Laqueur, The New York Times Book Review

 At long last, a magnificent full translation of Mann's untimely masterpiece . . . an obviously complex and profound work.